-If warnings have been given for behaviour that jeopardises the safety of pupils or staff, the pupil will be required to meet with the Assistant Headteacher, regardless of the number of warnings to reflect on their behaviour.
+If warnings have been given for behaviour that jeopardises the safety of pupils or staff, the pupil will be required to meet with a senior teacher/ behaviour supervisor on duty, regardless of the number of warnings to reflect on their behaviour.
 Any further warnings will jump straight to a fifth warning.